Click here to visit the HCHS Facebook page for event updates and posts about local heritage and history from Huron County.

 NEXT MEETING UPDATES: EVENTS AFFECTED BY COVID-19

-We are planning for our on site spring meetings with the following line up (COVID permitting of course).
+We are planning for our on site autumn meetings with the following line up (COVID permitting of course).
 More details to come.

 HCHS FILM SOCIETY proposal: